 - company operating name

 - title of the position

 - skills requirements (includes education and work experience)

 - job duties (for each position, if advertising for more than one vacancy)

 - terms of employment (project based, permanent position)

-- wage (a wage range can be used for the purposes of complying with the advertisements; however the minimum wage in the range must meet prevailing
+- wage (a wage range can be used for the purposes of complying with the advertisements; however the minimum wage in the range must meet median prevailing wage rates

 - benefits package offered (if applicable)

 - location(s) of work (local area, city or town)

 - contact information: telephone number, email address, fax number and mailing address